 Leslie-Anne: Yes, I am definitely willing to give candidates information on switching states to one where they think they will be able fulfill the work experience requirements.
 An important note though: not all candidates will have this option.
 Switching can sometimes be difficult, if not impossible to achieve, however I should be able to let them know if it can be done, and if so, how to do it.

 Note: I am going to close the comment section below because too many of you leave a comment for Leslie-Anne here.
-We don’t have affiliations and she doesn’t check my site on a regular basis.
-Please see the instruction above on how to contact her.
+Please click the button above to contact her.
 Thank you.